LinuxJedi/linuxjedi.co.uk/content/pages/quotes.rst

 .. stop-show-quotes

+"Most people want to avoid pain, and discipline is usually painful."
+**--John C. Maxwell**

+""Discipline is the bridge between goals and accomplishment."
+**--Jim Rohn**

 “Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny.”